giampaolo/psutil/docs/api.rst

   Constants which identifies whether a :term:`NIC` (network interface card) has full or half mode speed.
-NIC_DUPLEX_FULL means the NIC is able to send and receive data (files) simultaneously, NIC_DUPLEX_FULL means the NIC can either send or receive data at a time.
+NIC_DUPLEX_FULL means the NIC is able to send and receive data (files) simultaneously, NIC_DUPLEX_HALF means the NIC can either send or receive data at a time.
   To be used in conjunction with :func:`psutil.net_if_stats`.